Red Bay, Alabama: School athletics

 Football games were first played in a pasture where the present Sunshine Homes plant is located.
 Later, the games were played at the American Legion Field which is the current location of Tiffin Motor Homes.
-Red Bay finished runnerup in football in 1974 and 1976.
+Red Bay finished runner-up in football in 1974 and 1976.
 Following the 1976 runner-up game, there was a scandal involving Red Bay football team and coaches on alcohol abuse before the game.
 The football teams in the following seasons struggled to win a game, until the 1986-87 team which won the first game in years.
 There were players who, prior to this time, granted scholarships at Alabama and Auburn.
-One notable player was Van Tiffin, who went on to the University of Alabama and made his mark there by kicking a 52-yard game-winning field goal against Alabama's archrival Auburn that is now known in Alabama's hall of fame as "The Kick".
+One notable player was Van Tiffin, who went on to the University of Alabama and made his mark there by kicking a 52-yard game-winning field goal against Alabama's arch rival Auburn that is now known in Alabama's hall of fame as "The Kick".
 The Red Bay football teams reached state semifinals in 1990, 1997, and 2007.

 Red Bay girls basketball has five state championships.
 Red Bay boys basketball made the final eight teams in 1995 with a 26–5 record.
 Red Bay's highest finish in tennis was 2008, in fifth place.
-Red Bay baseball was class 2A State runnerup in 1987.
+Red Bay baseball was class 2A State runner-up in 1987.